The Amaryllis [am-uh-RIL-us] is considered one of the easiest bulbs to grow. It also has one of the most distinct appearances.

 If planted in USDA hardiness zones 9 to 11, such as Florida, Amaryllis plants will grow outdoors in the landscape.
 Outdoor Amaryllis often blooms in the early spring.

-When planting bulbs, the plant typically blooms in about six to eight weeks.
+The plant typically blooms in about six to eight weeks when planting bulbs.
 You can plan a Christmas bloom by carefully choosing the right time to purchase and plant the bulbs.

 If you want a Christmas bloom, you should plant the bulbs no later than the first week of November.